top of page

 The Frenzy: A Market in Motion

-And more importantly.
+I’ve been watching it closely—and I’m sure you have too.
+What used to be a steady flow of her work has become a frenzy.
 Her pieces don't sit.
 They get bid on.
 They get chased.
 They get talked about.
 That’s when you know something has crossed the line from “collectible” into truly sought-after.

 More Than Pottery—A Legacy in Miniature